Basic steps to apply for financial aid:

 North Carolina residents

-To apply for the North Carolina Need-Based Scholarship, submit your FAFSA as soon as possible.
+To apply for the North Carolina Need-Based Scholarship, you must submit your FAFSA.
+If you are an undergraduate student, complete the North Carolina Residency Determination Service (RDS).
 Eligibility is determined by the state of North Carolina.
-State funds may be limited, so application through the FAFSA is encouraged as early as possible.
+State funds may be limited, so application through both the FAFSA and (if applicable) the RDS is encouraged as early as possible.

 Entrance counseling (new borrowers)